cinthiaams/cinthiaams/README.md

 ### 👋 Hi, I’m Cinthia Morais

+- I'm a Data Engineer at CTW
 - Student of Systems Analysis and Development
-- interested in Data Analysys
-- SQL, Python, PowerBI, Shell, Linux and Git
+- SQL, AWS, Shell, Linux, Python and Git

 ### ✨ My Certifications